ASRS Awards

 The Pyron Award was created by the Retina Research Foundation of Houston, Texas—founded by the late Alice McPherson, MD—to recognize outstanding vision scientists whose work contributes to knowledge about vitreoretinal disease.

-Click to learn more about Dr. Apte and the Pyron Award
+Click to learn more about Dr. Jaffe and the Pyron Award

 ASRS Founders Award

-Jerzy Nawrocki, MD, PhD, FASRS, chair of the Ophthalmology Department of the Jasne Blonia Clinic in Lodz, Poland, is the recipient of the 2025 ASRS Founders Award.
-Dr. Nawrocki, who co-founded the Jasne Blonia Clinic in 2001, is receiving the award for his major contributions to the advancement of vitreoretinal surgery, treatment, research, and patient care.
+Carl C. Awh, MD, FASRS, president of Tennessee Retina in Nashville, Tennessee, is the recipient of the 2026 ASRS Founders Award.
+Dr. Awh, the 2020-2021 ASRS president and 2021-2022 president of the Foundation of the ASRS, is receiving the award for his major contributions to the advancement of vitreoretinal surgery, treatment, research, and patient care.

 The Founders Award was first presented in 1997 to honor the efforts of the Society’s founders, Drs.
 Jerald A. Bovino, Roy A. Levit, and Allen Z. Verne, for their foresight, dedication, and leadership in establishing the Society as an open, democratic, worldwide organization dedicated to the advancement of vitreoretinal surgery and the study of vitreoretinal diseases.